unChaz/sci-fi-5e/srd/mechanics/situational_rules.md

 #### Curing Madness

 A _calm emotions_ spell can suppress the effects of madness, while a _lesser restoration_ spell can rid a character of a short-term or long-term madness.
-Depending on the source of the madness, _remove curse_ or _dispel evil_ might also prove effective.
-A _greater restoration_ spell or more powerful magic is required to rid a character of indefinite madness.
+Depending on the source of the madness, _remove hack_ or _dispel evil_ might also prove effective.
+A _greater restoration_ spell or more powerful tek is required to rid a character of indefinite madness.

 ### Objects